 The qualitative and quantitative energy dispersive and wavelength dispersive X-ray fluorescence analyses (XRF) serve to determine the composition of metallic and non-metallic materials (all elements from sodium to uranium).

 Inorganic analysis using inductively coupled plasma - mass spectrometry (ICP-MS)

 Energy dispersive microanalyses (EDX)

 In the qualitative and quantitative analysis of the surface of solid or powdery materials, the energy dispersive spectroscopy by X-rays (EDX) on the electron microscope is used to identify the elements from bor to uranium contained in the sample surface.
 The quantitative analyses allow determining the content of selected elements.

-Equipment: Zeiss EVO MA25 with Oxford x-Max 50 Detector
+Equipment: Zeiss Sigma 300 VP with Oxford x-Max 50 Detector

 Please read more on "energy dispersive X-ray spectroscopy" in our Newsletter No. 6